Hot Flashes & Nervous System Discharge

 Hands-on, the focus is on the structural zones sustaining sympathetic dominance and narrowing CO₂ tolerance: jaw tension, diaphragmatic bracing, and thoracic compression.
 These patterns reduce the system’s capacity to buffer autonomic load — which is why releasing them often reduces flash frequency and intensity before hormones change.
 CO₂ mechanics are central; when CO₂ tolerance improves, the threshold for vasomotor discharge rises.

 A Vital Signal Check maps the load and terrain patterns behind your hot flashes — 45 minutes.
-If structural bracing is the primary driver, a Midlife Body Reset addresses the diaphragm, jaw, and thoracic holding patterns directly — 90 minutes.
+If structural bracing is the primary driver, a Midlife Body Reset addresses the diaphragm, jaw, and thoracic holding patterns directly — 90 minutes of hands-on naturopathic care for hot flash and vasomotor patterns.
 From there, the Vital Ground stabilizes the full terrain so heat settles instead of erupting.